 lives of thousands of people at risk, police have revealed.

-to the foot and mouth epidemic has led to an increase in unfit meat being passed back into the human food chain.
+to the foot and mouth epidemic has led to an increase

-learnt that police and health officials have launched
+The Observer has learnt that police and health officials have launched

 investigations in Lancashire, Hampshire, Wales, Norfolk

 and Derbyshire to unmask the gangs behind the trade.

 claim the meat is legitimate.
 They make deliveries at

 weekends or at night to avoid health inspectors.
 The